-In corporate, this can seem like a far stretch as you’re often holding yourself to a standard and playing by rules someone made up in the 1900s.
+In corporate, this can seem like a far stretch as you’re often holding yourself to a standard and playing by rules someone made up centuries ago.

-The time and year don’t really matter, to be honest (ok maybe a little, but truthfully I was being cheeky).
+The time and year don’t matter, to be honest (ok, maybe a little, but truthfully I was being cheeky).
 It’s an outdated rule book that doesn’t work today.
 Over time we’ve been conditioned to believe that corporate looks, sounds and acts a certain way.

 Aren’t you exhausted?